 1 teaspoon honey.
 Add if you want sweeter

 Pinch of Cinnamon

 One puff pastry sheet, thawed and cut square 4.5 inches x 4.5 inches

 Note: Another way to get the almond powder and canned ginkgo nuts is to go to Asian supermarkets.

 Bring water and milk to a boil, and add almond powder, ginkgo nuts, honey, and the rest of the ingredients.
 Stir well and put the tea, and set aside.

 Pour the mixed tea into a cup and top the cup with the puff pastry squares.
 Stretch the puff pastry square to cover the top of the cup.

 Bake for 13-15 minutes or until the pastry turns golden brown.
 And serve hot

 How to eat it?

-You can dip the crispy and flaky puff pastry on the warm tea before you eat it, or you can sipping the tea and eat the bread separately.
+You can dip the crispy and flaky puff pastry in the warm tea before eating it, or you can sip it and eat the bread separately.
 Either way, they are delicious.